linetools/linetools/docs/linelist.rst

     'nj': 0,
     'nk': 0,
     'wrest': <Quantity 977.0201 Angstrom>}
-Alternatively, we could call this method via a tuple (8,6), where the first entry is the atomic number (of O) and the second is the ionization state (VI) ::
+Alternatively, we could call this method via tuple, e.g., (8,6), where the first entry is the atomic number (of O) and the second is the ionization state (VI) ::